AirghostTeamAPI/BriskNotificationApp/README.md

 ## What have we done?

 In this second Sprint, we added FOL preview in PDF.
 We added notification functionality if a new FOL is released.
-Marking on FOLs not yet read.
+Search FOLs in list.

 | Minimum Viable Product  | Description |
 | ----------- | ---- |